geopandas/pyogrio/docs/source/introduction.md

 {...'GeoJSON': 'rw', 'GeoJSONSeq': 'rw',...}
 ```

-Drivers that are not known to be supported are listed with `"?"` for capabilities.
-Drivers that are known to support write capability end in `"w"`.
+Drivers that support write capability in your version of GDAL end in `"w"`.
+Certain drivers that are known to be unsupported in Pyogrio are disabled for
+write capabilities.

+NOTE: not all drivers support writing the contents of a GeoDataFrame; you may
+encounter errors due to unsupported data types, unsupported geometry types,
+or other driver-related errors when writing to a data source.

-To find subsets of drivers that have known support:
+To find subsets of drivers that support read or write capabilities:

 ```python
 >>> list_drivers(read=True)